 - a.
-Slaughter facilities must follow the North American Meat Institute (NAMI) guidelines while processing HFAC animals.
-In addition, slaughter protocols must include stunning and ensured insensibility prior to the exsanguination process. - b.
-NAMI Guidelines can be found at www.certifiedhumane.org under the Standards section. - c.
-The slaughter plant must be inspected by HFAC to verify compliance with the NAMI Guidelines. - d.
+Slaughter facilities must comply with the Cattle and Calves Slaughter Audit Form and the Transportation Audit Form for Cattle, both adapted from the North American Meat Institute (NAMI) guidelines.
+(Guidelines and Audit Forms North American Meat Institute) Slaughter protocols must include stunning and ensured insensibility prior to the exsanguination process. - b.
 The slaughter plant must also be inspected by HFAC for traceability to ensure that all the product that is labeled with the Certified Humane® logo originates from Certified Humane® farms.